cleitonbalonekr/cleitonbalonekr/README.md

 # Cleiton Baloneker

 ## Hi 👋

-I am passionate about solving problems using programming.
-Learning every day, building projects and helping other people with what I know is what makes my eyes shine.
+I am passionate about solving problems using programming, learning every day and helping other people with what I know.

 I'm a FullStack Developer:computer:

  <br/> :purple_heart: &nbsp; Seeking to collaborate with Back-end projects using Node.js
  <br/> :blush: &nbsp; I can help you with Flexbox layout and Rest Api